...

 The safety of you and your family is a top priority, and the last thing you want is to compromise that by living in a home that may not meet the electrical safety standards.
 If you haven’t had an electrical home inspection done in the past few decades, then you should consider doing so.

 Commercial building and residential homeowners in Ontario can contact Canadian Wire Wizards for an electrical home inspection and other electrical needs.
-Our team is licensed by ECRA/ESA, and has over a decade of experience in the field.
+Our team is licensed by ECRA/ESA, and has over 60 years of combined experience in the field.

 You can reach us at 416-755-2700 or book an appointment online